Quinoa Dosa

 Recipe for Quinoa Dosa

 In my quest to experiment with quinoa in my kitchen, I tried making Quinoa Idlis some days back.
 These idlis were super soft and had a slight sweetness, which set them apart from the regular rice idlis.
-But I observed that although the batter for Quinoa Idli tasted great for the first two days, on the 3rd day, the batter got overly fermented and became sourer than what I preferred.
+However, I observed that although the batter for Quinoa Idli tasted great for the first two days, on the 3rd day, the batter got overly fermented and became sourer than I preferred.
 So, on the 3rd day, I prepared Quinoa Dosa.
-The dosas were light and crispy and like the idlis, these also had a mild sweetness.
-And, they had a lovely brown colour, which looked great.
+The dosas were light and crispy, and like the idlis, they also had a mild sweetness.
+And they had a lovely brown colour, which looked great.

 The recipe that I have shared below is for about 40 dosas.
 So, if you are a family of four, you can use this batter for breakfast for about three days.

-Do check the other Indian recipes that I tried with quinoa, such as Quinoa with Yoghurt ( inspired by south Indian Curd Rice), and Quinoa Pongal( inspired by south Indian Venn Pongal)
+Do check the other Indian recipes that I tried with quinoa, such as Quinoa with Yoghurt ( inspired by south Indian Curd Rice), Quinoa Pongal( inspired by south Indian Venn Pongal), and Lentils and Quinoa Pancakes.

 Ingredients needed to make Quinoa Dosa: